 No?
 Okay, simple version: because no one wants cat litter tracked all over their house.
 Seriously, that’s about it.

-I mean, yeah, it’s more hygienic to keep waste-laced litter from tracked everywhere, especially on counters and in your bed, but “it’s just cleaner” covers the hygiene issues.
+I mean, yeah, it’s more hygienic to keep waste-laced litter from being tracked everywhere, especially on counters and in your bed, but “it’s just cleaner” covers the hygiene issues.

 So, instead, I want to quickly discuss the difference between low-dust and non-tracking cat litter.
 Basically: